 Welcome to the Costa Tropical

-Situated in southern Spain, between Granada and Malaga
+Situated in southern Spain, between Granada

 is Almunecar: a sub-tropical province of Andalucia.
 Imagine breathtaking scenery boasting a mixture of crystal blue Mediterranean and lush green sub-tropical vegetation, all highlighted by a golden sun.
 For several decades the town and surrounding area has been a popular tourist destination.
 Attractions include amazing scenery, art and gastronomy, all accompanied by fabulous hospitality.

 First established as a Phoenician colony called "Sexi" in 800BC, its colourful history includes Roman and Arabian occupation.
 Under an alternative name, Almunecar features in Laurie Lee's account of the Spanish Civil War.